-Why do we emotionally eat?
+Why do we eat emotionally?

 Although I was unaware of what the problem was, I could see that he was tired and fed up.

 The mother momentarily attempted to console him with words but then reached into her bag and presented him with an individual serving of biscuits in a small packet.
-The boy considered the offering, and with what appeared to be defeat, began to eat the biscuits quietly.
+The boy considered the offering and, with what appeared to be defeat, began to eat the biscuits quietly.

 As I sat there, I thought: how is this child learning to deal with his emotions?

 Obviously, I only witnessed one moment in this child’s life.
 Yet, comforting or soothing our emotions with food is common.
 It’s almost as if food has become a similar reflex to putting a pacifier in a crying baby’s mouth.

 Is it any wonder that, as adults, we use food to distract and numb ourselves from our emotions?
 That many of us eat rather than process or express our emotions?
 Or eat because we are unsure of how to deal with our current situation?

 It is not only our experiences with food and emotions but the beliefs and traditions of our society that cause us to eat for emotional reasons.